SOUTH FLORIDA POETRY JOURNAL

 FLASH FICTION

-• One file per submission, simultaneous submissions allowed, please withdraw your piece if it is accepted elsewhere.
+• One story, one submission per reading period, one file per submission, simultaneous submissions allowed, please withdraw your piece if it is accepted elsewhere.

 • Please submit on our Submittable page. (link below)